kociuba1997/recommender-systems-class-projekt/readme.md

-# Recommender Systems class
+# Recommender Systems class - Project 1

+Author: Kacper Kociubiński

-Department of Mathematics and Computer Science, Adam Mickiewicz University, 2021
+Adam Mickiewicz University, Faculty of Mathematics and Computer Science, Computer Science, Recmmendation Systems Class - 2021

-Author: Piotr Zioło
+## Content-based recommender

+Implementation of the content-base recommendation algorithm and the extraction of item and user features.
+Project is based on data related to hotel rentals.
+Project score is based on comparing own algorithm compared to the amazom algorithm on HR@10 metric.
+Implementation includes:
+- loading the data,
+- data preprocessing,
+- extraction of item and user features,
+- content-base recommendation algorithm,
+- parameters tune,
+- evaluation,
+- compere between own and amazom algorithm.

 ## Preparing your computer